Education & Certification

 A growing number of employers expect candidates to have or be working toward their Certification in Infection Prevention and Control, or CIC®, credential.
 Take the next step in your career by becoming certified in infection prevention and control!

-Certification shows a commitment to best practices in infection prevention and control and improved patient care.
-Certification also signals to your employer and your colleagues that you are committed to professional growth and advancing the practice.
+The CIC® credential identifies healthcare professionals who have shown mastery in knowledge of infection prevention and control by sitting for and passing the certification exam.
+The CIC® credential shows a commitment to best practices in infection prevention and control and improved patient care and signals to your employer and colleagues that you are committed to your professional growth.

 To meet the demands of the rapidly expanding field of infection prevention, and equip professionals for the challenges of the future, APIC has created the infection preventionist (IP) competency model.
 The model outlines the skills needed to advance the infection prevention field and was created to help direct the IP’s professional development at all career stages.
 Certification is a critical stage in the model.